 After lunch, we went to the Sauna and had a swim in the sea.
 The next day we had breakfast at the Saaristokeskus in Korpoström which contained croissants, porridge, cheese, and eggs.

 Korpoström to Aspö

-After breakfast M/S Amanda from Aspö Charter picked us up to bring us to Aspö where we had a stopover and then to Örö.
-A one way ticket including bicycle costs 75 EUR and the trip takes about 3 hours.
-There was also a possibility to buy coffee, tea and buns on board and the crew was really nice.
+After breakfast, M/S Amanda from Aspö Charter picked us up to bring us to Aspö where we had a stopover and then continued to Örö.
+A one-way ticket including bicycle costs 75 EUR and the trip takes about 3 hours.
+There was also a possibility to buy coffee, tea, and buns on board and the crew was really nice.

 Aspö is a small island with 11 inhabitants on it.
-There is also a samll church and a local store where you can buy local handicarfts and snacks.
+There is also a small church and a local store where you can buy local handicrafts and snacks.